martintopholm/xping/README.md

 xping depends on libevent, if you don't have it you can uncomment the "static linking" option in the Makefile to have it downloaded and linked static into xping.
-OSX doesn't use -lrt.
+OSX doesn't use -lrt, but may need -Wno-deprecated-declarations in order to build WITH_SSL.

     vi Makefile
     make